canonical/indico-operator/docs/tutorial.md

 For more information about how to install Juju, see [Get started with Juju](https://juju.is/docs/olm/get-started-with-juju).

+:warning: When using a Multipass VM, make sure to replace `127.0.0.1` IP addresses with the VM IP in steps that assume you're running locally.
+To get the IP address of the Multipass instance run ```multipass info my-juju-vm```.
 ### Shell into the Multipass VM
+> NOTE: If you're working locally, you don't need to do this step.

 To be able to work inside the Multipass VM first you need to log in with the following command:
 ```bash